 Okay, so we know that having a knife comes in handy when opening boxes, cutting ties off boxes or pallets that carry supplies, or even cutting parachute cord for the many uses that parachute cord has.
 Let’s think about some other more serious uses of a tactical knife.

 For one I wouldn’t mind having a good knife when I run out of bullets in a wartime environment.
 It is a very sensitive subject but a reality none the less that people or soldiers get kidnapped or have been taken for as hostages because they ran out of ammunition or maybe where even just ambushed and didn’t have time to react.
 This is one of those life-saving scenarios that I was talking about earlier.

-[The Black Ops] small enough to conceal… [making] it difficult to detect by the enemy… durable and sharp enough to use as a weapon even if it is your last resort.
+[The Special Ops] small enough to conceal… [making] it difficult to detect by the enemy… durable and sharp enough to use as a weapon even if it is your last resort.

 Having a good tactical knife also has other uses being overseas such as cutting zip tie cuffs off of detainees, detecting traps, skinning an animal for food or even just using them for sport like knife throwing.
 I know when I was in Iraq I always used my knife and carried it wherever I went.

-KnifeUp: How Do the Extreme Ops Compare to Other Knives?
+KnifeUp: How Does the Special Ops Compare to Other Knives?

 [Ka-bar knives were] too big and… seemed to get in the way.

 John: On my first deployment I purchased a Kabar Knife and took it with me everywhere I went as well but I noticed that it was just too big and it always seemed to get in the way.
 The blade was extremely sharp but it was just too bulky.
 Comparing to the Kabar, the Smith and Wesson Extreme Ops is not as sharp as the Kabar but is more convenient as well as tactical as far as the amount of time it takes to get the knife out to use.